DesktopGooseUnofficial/statement/archives/crashergoose.md

 # Crasher Goose

+## Is Crasher Goose still available?
+As of 10/09/2020, Crasher Goose is still available for download.

 ## Intro

 Please check back for updates.
 This statement will be updated often.

-Today (03/09/2020 in DD/MM/YYYY) we were notified about a site distributing a "Crasher Goose".
+On 03/09/2020, we were notified about a site distributing a "Crasher Goose".

 The mentioned site can be found at `sites[.]google[.]com/view/crasher-goose/home`.
 DO NOT GO THERE UNLESS YOU KNOW WHAT YOU'RE DOING.